sailfishapps/ThrowawayDemos/Kaputt/JsonDBDemo/README.md

 https://code.google.com/p/jsonpath/
 https://github.com/kromain/qml-utils

 And this got me thinking: My data model is simple, four tables with a few handfuls of records each.
-Simple enought to be able query directly.
+Simple enought to be able to query directly.

-As all my SQLs are centralised in a javascript file (rather than being spread across all my QML files), if jsonpath can return a similar structure to that returned from LocalStorage, then it should be possible to swap in a json db inplace of the LocalStorage.
+As all my SQLs are centralised in a javascript file (rather than being spread across all my QML files), if jsonpath can return a similar structure to that returned from LocalStorage, then it should be possible to swap in a json db in place of the LocalStorage.

-The demo uses just two entities: Areas, and Templates.
+The demo uses just two entities / elements: Areas, and Templates.
 Templates are childs of Areas.

 On the FirstPage.qml are 2 ListViews: